Is being without a high school diploma keeping you from getting a better job or going to college? Let us help you reach your goals for success!

 - Social Studies

 - Reasoning Through Language Arts.

 Why take the GED® Test?

-The GED® test can help you move on to the next level—college, technical training, or a better job.
-For most employers, colleges and universities, and branches of the military, passing the GED® test proves that you’re ready to meet the challenge!
+The GED® test can help you move to the next level—whether that’s college, technical training, or a better job.
+For many employers, colleges, and the military, passing the GED® test proves that you’re ready to meet the challenge!

 Not a traditional age student?
 Encourage your children or grandchildren – take the GED® test to model the value of pursuing education.
 Or take the GED® test to reach a long-held goal you set for yourself.

 How do I qualify to take the GED®?

 To be eligible to take the GED® Testing Program, you must be 16 years of age or older, not enrolled in or graduated from high school, and you must meet other state requirements regarding residency and testing.

 Before taking the GED® test in Arkansas, you must take and pass the official GED® Ready Test.
 Both the GED® Ready Test and the GED® Official Test are now given online.
 Students must take both tests at an approved testing facility.